-Field observations and computer modeling indicated that moving the disposal horizon stratigraphically upwards (so that the roof was located at Clay G) would improve long-term ground conditions and provide a more stable roof configuration without significantly impacting repository performance.
+Field observations and computer modeling indicated that moving the disposal horizon stratigraphically upward (so that the roof was located at Clay G) would improve long-term ground conditions and provide a more stable roof configuration without significantly impacting repository performance.
 In 2000, the decision was made to implement this change by moving the mining horizon up approximately six feet.
 Subsequently, in 2000 and 2001, ramps were mined in the W-170, W-30, E-140, and E-300 drifts between S-2620 and S-2750 (Figure 1-2).
-As a result, the disposal horizon for Panels 3, 4, 5, and 6, and the associated connecting drifts, lies above the horizon for the other panels (Figure 2-3).
-Panel 5 excavation is complete, but outfitting was not yet completed.
+As a result, the disposal horizon for Panels 3, 4, 5, and 6, and the associated connecting drifts lies above the horizon for the other panels (Figure 2-3).